ibm-cloud-docs/BlockStorage/working-with-snapshots.md

 ## Adding a Snapshot schedule from the CLI
 {: #addscheduleCLI}
 {: cli}

+Snapshots are a feature of {{site.data.keyword.blockstoragefull}}.
+A snapshot represents a volume's contents at a particular point in time.
+With snapshots, you can protect your data with no performance impact and minimal consumption of space.

 You can decide how often and when you want to create a point in time reference of your storage volume with Snapshot schedules.
 You can have a maximum of 50 snapshots per storage volume.